- A Roth IRA allows your investments to grow tax-free, and qualified withdrawals in retirement are also tax-free.

 The Little CPA Note: You can also purchase real estate and other non-traditional assets within a self-directed Roth IRA.
 Although the “tax-free” earnings from these sources of income seem appealing, keep in mind these types of Roth IRA holdings are subject to strict rules and tax compliance.
 Speak with a tax, financial and legal advisor before making this investment within your Roth IRA.

-Roth IRA accounts offer a lot of benefits, and they’re worth looking into if you want to save for retirement.
+Roth IRAs offer plenty of benefits, and they’re worth looking into if you want to save for retirement.

 But, Roth IRAs are not for everybody.
 In fact, if your income is over the IRS threshold, you might not be able to contribute to a Roth IRA unless you use the “backdoor.”